 The Golden Age of Paper Dolls was during 1930s-1950s.
 Paper dolls from different decades reflect the idealized role of women in each period.
 As women entered the work force, paper doll manufacturers adapted with dolls’ wardrobes from college student to movie star to World War II WAC.

 The first Black paper doll on the mass market came from the Torchy in Heartbeats comic series in 1950.
 Jackie Ormes, the cartoonist behind the series, addressed difficult topics such as racial and social injustice in the series.
 She put Torchy into modern, stylish clothes and historical costumes.

 As the times changed, career and leisure wardrobes kept pace with active women, but the two-dimensional doll fell out of favor after 1960.
 The blame for this decline is often put on Mattel’s Barbie (1959), a full-figured doll.
 Barbie served the same make-believe purpose as paper dolls but had increased commercial opportunities.
 But that is another story!

-- Toilet Paper’s Dirty Past ~ The History of Ordinary Things - March 22, 2023
+- How Did Feathers Become Fashion? ~ The History of Ordinary Things - August 18, 2023

-- Remembering Paper Dolls ~ The History of Ordinary Things - January 20, 2023
+- Why We Celebrate With Fireworks ~ The History Of Ordinary Things - July 7, 2023